MDP-Group-21/mdp-algo/README.md

           <t/>1.
 Note: Not to be used for actual run.<br/>
           2. Requires IDLE and wampserver to run.<br/>
             2a.
 Put the HTML + js file into the 'www' folder of your wampserver directory to run<br/>
+            2b.
+Change the last line in the Python code to suit the folder to open the HTML file from.
           3. Sample arena simulation input:<br/>
               000 001 000 000 000<br/>
               000 000 000 000 010<br/>